FireLoveInIce/FireLoveInIce/README.md

 ### 🧠 About me

-A lazyguy even not change placeholder.
+A lazy guy didn’t even change the placeholder.

 ---